Open-Data-Product-Initiative/odps-events/README.md

 Whether you're a seasoned contributor or new to the data product space, ODPS Live helps you stay connected, inspired, and equipped to lead with open standards.

+## ODPS Live takes place on the last Tuesday of each month at 5:00 PM GMT+4

+This consistent schedule allows our community to plan ahead and never miss an opportunity to learn and connect.

+Planned [monthly events are listed by year](https://github.com/Open-Data-Product-Initiative/odps-events/blob/main/calendar/readme.md).
+As partner or organization utilizing ODPS, pick a suitable slot and contact us to fix the topic and other details for the session.

 ## Theme Category Descriptions

 - **Use Case**